logo

 About this episode

 The search for a historical Gilgamesh is filled with red herrings.
 As Mesopotamia's best loved epic hero, images of Gilgamesh are littered throughout the ruins of the ancient cities of the Tigris and Euphrates.
 Ancient documents produced by Kings looking to bolster their image would claim that Gilgamesh was their "friend and brother".
-But despite th ...
+But despite these bits ...
 Show More

 Up next